 Once you find relevant accounts with large followings, follow them.
 When you follow these accounts on Instagram, follow the suggested accounts that Instagram Recommends.
 You can keep following the rabbit hole, adding a bunch of relevant accounts to get started.

 So how do you effectively steal your competitors’ followers?

 Stealing your competitor’s followers is as simple as interacting with them through engagement.
 As you already know, there are several ways to engage with Instagram users:

 - Direct message

 So how do you get the most amount of followers?
-I did an informal test for an Instagram post I wrote on the Shopify blog, How To Get A Massive Following On Instagram:
+Our founder, Richard, did an informal test for an Instagram post he wrote on the Shopify blog, How to Get A Massive Following on Instagram:

 “I began by simply following 100 of my competitor’s followers.
 Later, I followed another 100 of my competitor’s followers but I also took the time to like one of their photos.
 Finally, I followed another 100 of my competitor’s followers and commented on one of each of the 100 user’s photos as well as liked that same photo.

 - Follow + Like + Comment: 34% Followed back”

 Even though this was a relatively small test, it’s pretty clear (and expected) that the more work you put in, the more you’ll get out of it.

 Austen from the previously mentioned blog post helped a friend sell $4,000 in hipster neckties on Instagram in two weeks and used a similar method of liking and following to build a large audience.
 This is what he had to say: